Photograph taken looking up to the Castle

 The convent's church, built in 1428, is perhaps the finest surviving in Mystra, perfectly proportioned in its blend of Byzantine and Gothic.
 The frescoes date from various centuries, with some superb fifteenth-century work.
 Other frescoes were painted between 1687 and 1715, when Mystra was held by the Venetians.

 The main church belongs to a mixed architectural type and has exterior porticoes and a bell tower.
 Fine wall paintings dated to around 1430 are preserved on the upper floor and in the sanctuary, while the wall paintings on the ground floor date from the 18th century.

 Along the path leading from Perivleptos to the lower gate are two small renovated churches, and, just above them, the Laskaris House, a mansion thought to have belonged to relatives of the emperors.
 Like the House of Frangopoulos, it is balconied; its ground floor was probably stables.

-The vast, multistoreyed, L shaped complex of the Despots' Palace built between 1249 and 1400 is undergoing extensive rebuilding and restoration).
+The vast, multistoreyed, L shaped complex of the Despots' Palace built between 1249 and 1400 has undergone extensive rebuilding and restoration.